splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 To generate all the basic installation commands for your environment and application, use the .NET OpenTelemetry guided setup.
 To access the .NET OpenTelemetry guided setup, follow these steps:

 #.
-Log in to Observability Cloud.
+Log in to Splunk Observability Cloud.
 #.
 Open the :new-page:`.NET OpenTelemetry guided setup <https://login.signalfx.com/#/gdi/scripted/otel-dotnet-tracing/>`.
 Optionally, you can navigate to the guided setup on your own:

    #.
 In the navigation menu, select :menuselection:`Data Management`.